 Rather than just telling the husband that she’s unhappy about his dimmed personality, maybe she should suggest activities they can do together or create opportunities for the husband to rediscover old hobbies.

 If you want to have kids, let it be known.
 If you don’t want to be cheated on, tell your partner.
 If you have certain beliefs about the details of your relationship, make your spouse aware.

 Don’t be fooled by thinking, “They should know better.”
 If you haven’t made it clear, you have no ground to stand on when you get mad.
 Communication is key to establishing expectations in any relationship.

 5. Don’t go to sleep mad at your spouse

 There’s a certain residue that lingers after a disagreement.
 When you’ve chosen to spend your entire life with someone, you are bound to push each other’s buttons every once in a great while.

 If you come to a respectful conclusion to your conversation, you’ll wake up with little to no resentment and be able to get back to a loving place that day.

 Do your marriage a favor and make it a rule to resolve your disagreements before you fall asleep.
-It will decrease the resentment that may follow the next day if you hadn’t reached a place of closure the night before.
+It would decrease the resentment that may follow the next day if you hadn’t reached a place of closure the night before.

 The five relationship communication skills can actually help in strengthening the bond between the two of you.
 Try them and enjoy the difference.